 Restoring your wallet.dat file

-To restore the uncorrupted version of the wallet.dat, you need to move this backup file to the appropriate folder of your wallet software.
+To restore the uncorrupted version of the wallet.dat, you need to move your backup file to the appropriate folder of your wallet software.
 The specific location of the wallet.dat file differs depending on your operating system and the wallet you’re using.

 Before moving the backup file, make sure to close your crypto wallet to prevent any potential conflicts.
 Once you move the file, you have restored wallet.dat.